oleg-cherednik/gson-utils/README.md

     <version>2.2</version>
 </dependency>
 ```

-In the version, first part is the major version of `Gson` that is used in this utils.
-The second part is the `gson-utils` version.
-This number is unique.

 **Note:** `gson-utils` does not contain dependency to the specific `gson` version, so you have to
 add it additionally: